lamberta/devkit-doc/api/event.md

 where objects communicate with each other by sending events.
-An event is labeled by a text string, and any object that inherits from `event.Emitter` can subscribe to this event and execute a callback function when it recieves the event.
+An event is labeled by a text string, and any object that inherits from `event.Emitter` can subscribe to this event and execute a callback function when it receives the event.
 Any number of callbacks can be associated with a particular event, allowing multiple listeners to register callbacks for the event without the emitter object knowing